 DENKMAL

 ++ The Anxiety of the Present

 The Anxiety of the Present is more than just digital distraction, even though 'news', updates, and notifications keep consumers on a tight temporal leash.
 The Anxiety of the Present is primarily an existential fear of non-existence, as the relentless digital flow stirs unsettling uncertainty about our ephemeral 'now', leading to an existential version of the Fear Of Missing Out.
-This unease arises not only from the digital content itself but also from its ongoing reminder of our transient presence.Boolean technology demonstrates, through its profound manipulations of the three syntheses, that Tech's Business Development often grasps - unknowingly unknowing - the nature of reality at a deeper, more fundamental level to make it productive (a knowing that Aristotle understands as techne) and is therefore able to manipulate its construction, than the reality that is served by biology, social science, economics or psychology.
+This unease arises not only from the digital content itself but also from its ongoing reminder of our transient presence.Boolean technology demonstrates, through its profound manipulations of the three syntheses, that Tech's Business Development often grasps the nature of the human mind at a deeper, more fundamental level to make it productive (a knowing that Aristotle understands as techne) and is therefore able to manipulate its production, than the reality that is served by biology, social science, economics or psychology.
 Within three decades, supported by the networks that electric and paper mass media had built, Boolean technology invaded the ecology of mind and the ecology of the social by interfering and injecting news, updates and notifications [conflicts and oppositions] in the social and psychic streams of thought.
-Boolean technology has colonised our deepest duration.The 2011 invention of Facebook's timeline reshaped psychic and social temporality, the structure and content of social relations.
+Boolean technology has colonised our fundamental duration.The 2011 invention of Facebook's timeline reshaped psychic and social temporality, the structure and content of social relations.
 We were forced to live along this timeline, attached to it and never free.
 The Facebook timeline is a technological concept, an invention cloaked as discovery.
 All important technical inventions are temporal reversions, they execute their future potential in the here and now.From an information-theoretical and thermodynamic standpoint, Truth can be seen as the energy required to prove its contrary.
-The amount of communication (= energy) that is therefore needed is so vast that it can be interpreted as an attempt to reverse the arrow of time, the same arrow that generated entropy.
-Therefore, to understand Truth and Post-Truth, recognising its temporal and negentropic nature is crucial.There are 256 published articles about social media and mental health in the US.
+The amount of communication (= energy) that is therefore needed is so vast that it can be interpreted as an attempt to reverse the arrow of time, the arrow that is generated by entropy.
+Therefore, to think of Truth and Post-Truth, recognising its temporal, energetic and negentropic nature is crucial.There are 256 published articles about social media and mental health in the US.
 "We have overprotected children in the real world and underprotected them in the virtual world" (Jonathan Haid, sociologist in his 2024 book 'The Anxious Generation').
 Teens are constantly online, submerged in this dystopia, with their minds being polluted and rewired, primed for future data production and distribution.
 Until recently, such practices would have been condemned as child abuse and child labor, offenses for which parents could have faced imprisonment (Bongers, October 2023).The Anxiety of the Present is about the existential realisation that comes with the recognition of our own temporality, of Heidegger's 'Being-towards-death', heightened by the digital age's rhythm and its ongoing demand for our attention.
 Given that race, ethnicity, and household income play a critical role in The Anxiety of the Present, acting as a proxy for the future, it becomes clear that the 'Technology of the Present' colonises and proletarianises at the expense of mental health, social peace and the actualisation of the 'living present' and future.

+DENKMAL